 Stock Options.
 Stock options will be granted pursuant to stock option agreements.
-The exercise price of the options granted under the Directors' Plan will be equal to 100% of the fair market value of our common stock on the date of grant.
+The exercise price of the options granted under the Directors' Plan will be equal to or greater than 100% of the fair market value of our common stock on the date of grant.